mortie/snow/README.md

 # Snow

-Snow is a testing framework for C, as a header-only library.
-The file [test/test.h](https://github.com/mortie/snow/blob/master/test/test.h) should be included from the main source file.
+Snow is a header-only unit testing library for C. The file [test/test.h](https://github.com/mortie/snow/blob/master/test/test.h) should be included from the main source file.